DiversityDatabaseProject/Tensorflow_ObjectDetection/README.md

 ## Improvements needed

 - include default values to python parameters, if none given by user
-- test the bash and powershell scripts
+- test the bash scripts
 - add error handling in the scripts
+- add unit tests in python codes
 - check the codes for camera detection issues